-- Approval must be obtained through the Office of Schedules and Reservations for social events and other activities at which alcoholic beverages will be consumed in University buildings or on campus grounds, with the exception of the private residential space of sponsoring individuals.
-Before approval is requested through the Office of Schedules and Reservations, a recommendation must be obtained from the appropriate assistant director when residence hall facilities are to be used or from the organization's adviser when other facilities are to be used.
-The sponsoring organization or hosts will be held responsible for any expenses or damages incurred. - For registering fraternity or sorority functions, there are additional forms to complete and submit to the Greek Life office. - Postbaccalaureate groups may serve alcoholic beverages to members who are of legal age to drink, if nonalcoholic beverages and food are also served.
+- The Special Event Registration process is designed to support all outdoor events, large scale events (events open to the entire student population, Vanderbilt or Nashville community) and events with alcohol.
+Reservations should be made at least two weeks in advance (three weeks if requesting a tent or extensive set-up for an event).
+If the event is canceled, reservations must be canceled at least 24 hours in advance to avoid charges.
+Outdoor events requiring a tent or extensive setup need to be canceled two weeks prior to the event date to avoid charges. - For registering fraternity or sorority functions, there are additional forms to complete and submit to the Office of Greek life. - Postbaccalaureate groups may serve alcoholic beverages to members who are of legal age to drink, if nonalcoholic beverages and food are also served.
 All other applicable policies must be observed.
-See Chapter 7: Alcohol and Controlled Substances. - Undergraduate groups may not serve alcoholic beverages except with the authorization of the Vice Chancellor for Student Life or his designee.
+See Chapter 9, "Alcohol and Controlled Substances". - Undergraduate groups may not serve alcoholic beverages except with the authorization of the Vice Chancellor for Student Life or his designee.
 Undergraduate students who are of legal age to drink may possess and consume alcohol at events registered and approved for consumption of alcohol.
-See Chapter 7: Alcohol and Controlled Substances. - Permission must be obtained through the Office of Schedules and Reservations to hold a social event or other meeting to which persons other than Vanderbilt students, faculty, and staff will be invited.
-Conferences must be scheduled through the Office of Conferences. - In-town events should be registered as early as possible but at least five class days in advance.
+See Chapter 9, "Alcohol and Controlled Substances". - Permission must be obtained through the Special Events Registration process to hold a social event or other meeting to which persons other than Vanderbilt students, faculty, and staff will be invited. - In-town events should be registered as early as possible but at least five class days in advance. - Social activities scheduled on weeknights must end at 11 p.m. so as not to interfere with students' sleep or study,

-- Social activities scheduled on weeknights must end at 11 p.m. so as not to interfere with students' sleep or study, or other events on campus. - Events which require amplification (for musical instruments, stereos, vocal performances, or public address) may not take place at times or locations which will interfere with scheduled class times or other previously scheduled events and must be approved by the Vice Chancellor for Student Life or his designee. - Exhibitions of motion pictures, paintings, sculptures, and musical or dramatic performances are often expensive and may conflict with other campus activities.
-Special arrangements will be made each year to coordinate the activities of groups desiring to schedule film series, concert series, etc.
+- or other events on campus. - Events which require amplification (for musical instruments, stereos, vocal performances, or public address) may not take place at times or locations which will interfere with scheduled class times or other previously scheduled events and must be approved by the Vice Chancellor for Student Life or his designee.